 The Company is also the recipient of matching grants from two local governmental agencies related to certain renovations for one of its operating locations.
 One agency is contributing in kind services and property of \$0.1 million while the other is contributing cash of \$0.1 million to match expenditures by the Company of at least the same amount.

-The grants will be amortized over the useful lives of the related fixed assets when there is reasonable assurance that the Company will meet the employment targets.
-The Company has recorded amortization of \$17 thousand for the deferred grants through September 30, 2013.
+The grants are amortized over the useful lives of the related fixed assets when there is reasonable assurance that the Company will meet the employment targets.